vegaprotocol/specs/protocol/0059-simple-staking-and-delegating.md

 Staking requires the combined action of:
 - Locking tokens on the [Vega staking bridge contract](../non-protocol-specs/0004-staking-bridge.md); and
-- Delegating these tokens to a one or more validators
+- Delegating these tokens to one or more validators

 Delegation and staking are terms that may be used interchangably, since delegation is the act of staking VEGA tokens on a validator.